choueric/regGen/README.md

   Example: `<REG>[Control]: 0`, where the register's name is `Control` and offset is 0.

-- `FIELD`: As says above, `FIELD` lines contains information of a register's filed, including name, offset and enumrations (optional) in the format of `name: offset (enumVal: enumName,)` that contains two parts.
+- `FIELD`: As says above, `FIELD` lines contains information of a register's field, including name, offset and enumrations (optional) in the format of `name: offset (enumVal: enumName,)` that contains two parts.
 The `name-offset` part is mandatory contrasting to the `enums` part.
 Below explains more details about `FIELD` line.